 - MPPGA Students are only eligible for term 1 exchange, however, summer programs may be considered with the approval of the Graduate Director

 - Research opportunities available at this university - see Undergraduate Research Opportunities Programme in Science (UROPS)

 - 1 NUS module (4 NUS credits) = 3 UBC credits

-- NOTE: Law students will take 16 NUS credits in order to receive 15 UBC credits as transfer credit
+- Effective September 2018, Law students will follow the above credit conversion (eg. take 20 NUS credits to receive 15 UBC credits)